timvieira/arsenal/README.rst

     own project.

 - debug/
+  I'm a big fan of `debug.utils.ip` and a HUGE fan of ultraTB2!

   + breakin.py
     ripped out bzr's infamous breakin feature. enabling this allows the user to send a SIGQUIT or SIGBREAK signal to a running process and get an